munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/lamija-imamovic/gpio-req.rst

    :references: 4.1.6.2 - L2 - GPIO
    :verification-and-validation:

-   The system shall support setting GPIO output pins to high or low logical levels programmatically.
+   The system shall allow software to set a general-purpose output pin to a logical high level or a logical low level through the output data register.

 .. req:: GPIO Input Read
    :id: REQ_INT3_1744882709